-Pump Operation
+Pump Operation and Fire Hydraulics

 Course Advisory: SCC minimum English standard.
-Presents the principles of hydraulics as they relate to pumps used in fire fighting.
+Presents the principles of hydraulics as they relate to pumps used in fire fighting and appurtenant manupulative skills that accompany these principles.
 Repeatable 3 times.
-Sixteen hours lecture, five hours lab (1 week course).
+Thirty-two hours lecture, eight hours lab (1 week course).